osrf-migration/servicesim-wiki/Walkthrough.md

     [Msg] [ServiceSim] Started Checkpoint "Drop-off guest" at 00:01:33.467

 ***
-### 7. Checkpoint 3: Drop-off
+### 8. Checkpoint 3: Drop-off

-Navigate towards the goal while making sure the guest is following.
+Navigate towards the goal while monitoring the guest to make sure they are following.
+You can also try this out by teleoperating the robot or teleporting it on simulation.

-Reasons the guest could drift away:

-* Robot moved too fast and got too far from guest
-* One of the random drift times defined in the world file has been reached

-If the guest drifted away, you're back at **Checkpoint 2**.
+The competition makes the human drift away from the robot from time to time.
+When that happens, the competitor is back at **Checkpoint 2** and must navigate back towards the guest and call the pick-up service once more.

+The guest could also drift away because the robot moved too fast for them to follow, this incurs a penalty.

 Once the destination has been reached, use the
 [guest drop-off service](https://bitbucket.org/osrf/servicesim/src/default/servicesim_competition/srv/DropOffGuest.srv),